KrishKayc/key-value-store/README.md

 Supports string keys and json values, concurrent read and writes from the store and 'eviction' of keys with expiration time.

+Functions to Create, Get, check if key Exists and Delete a key from the store

 ### Usage

 ```